Facing a potential recession and a prolonged higher-interest-rate environment, the

-SRS Acquiom Loan Agency team explores macroeconomic conditions and their effects on the leveraged loan market in the coming year.
+Facing a prolonged higher-interest-rate environment, the SRS Acquiom Loan Agency team explores macroeconomic conditions and their effects on the leveraged loan market in the coming months.

 Liquid markets enabled record M&A activity in 2021, which drove up purchase-price multiples as well as leverage multiples.
 Appetite for investors to hold risky debt in addition to the ultralow interest-rate environment contributed to weakened lender protections in credit agreements.
-Against the choppier backdrop, stress measurements are rising, and these very loans are at risk of downgrade.
+Against the choppier backdrop now, stress measurements are rising, and these very loans are at risk of downgrade.

 Companies with negative-ratings outlooks are vulnerable to recessionary pressures, sustained inflation, and other macroeconomic blows from the economy.
 Loans become distressed when uncertainty emerges about a borrower’s ability to make its payments according to the terms of the credit agreement.